Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

 **5-merge_ameri_era5.py**
 Purpose:

-To merge AmeriFlux half-hourly CSV data with ERA5 NetCDF data by:
+- Merges AmeriFlux half-hourly CSV data with ERA5 NetCDF data.
-Reading AmeriFlux data and converting timestamps Loading and combining ERA5 hourly data from accumulated and instantaneous streams Converting ERA5 timestamps from UTC to the site's local time zone Interpolating ERA5 to match the AmeriFlux 30-minute resolution Merging both datasets on their aligned timestamps
+- Reads AmeriFlux data and converts timestamps.
+- Loads and combines ERA5 hourly data from accumulated and instantaneous streams.
+- Converts ERA5 timestamps from UTC to the site's local time zone.
+- Interpolates ERA5 data to match the AmeriFlux 30-minute resolution.
+- Merges both datasets on their aligned timestamps.

 **6-blending_ameri_era.py**
 Key Steps in blending_ameri_era() and blended_save()

-Convert ERA5 variables to standard units (e.g., temperature, radiation, VPD) Fill missing observed Tair and Rg values using ERA5 Apply linear regression to generate corrected ERA5 estimates Fill missing data based on seasonal completeness thresholds Recalculate VPD from available Tair and RH if needed Fill missing VPD using corrected or raw ERA5 values Remove unrealistic values for VPD and Rg
+- Converts ERA5 variables to standard units (e.g., temperature, radiation, VPD).
+- Fills missing observed Tair and Rg values using ERA5.
+- Applies linear regression to generate corrected ERA5 estimates.
+- Fills missing data based on seasonal completeness thresholds.
+- Recalculates VPD from available Tair and RH if needed.
+- Fills missing VPD using corrected or raw ERA5 values.
+- Removes unrealistic values for VPD and Rg.
-Generate regression plots for original vs. ERA5 variables Save the blended output using a standardized filename format
+- Generates regression plots for original vs. ERA5 variables.
+- Saves the blended output using a standardized filename format.

 **7-long_gaps.py**
-Create the output directory if it doesn't exist
+- Creates the output directory if it doesn't exist.
-Loop through all .csv files in the input directory Read each CSV and ensure Month is present
+- Loops through all `.csv` files in the input directory.
+- Reads each CSV and ensures the `Month` column is present.
-Compute daily-hourly mean values of LE and NEE across the dataset For each year: Check if the May–August growing season has ≥50% valid data, If so, identify April and September gaps (≥7 days long), Fill those long gaps using mean values by DoY and Hour
+- Computes daily-hourly mean values of LE and NEE across the dataset.
+- For each year:
+  - Checks if the May–August growing season has ≥50% valid data.
+  - If so, identifies April and September gaps (≥7 days long).
+  - Fills those long gaps using mean values by DoY and Hour.
-Round all filled LE and NEE values to 3 decimal places Save the processed DataFrame to the specified output folder Print success or error messages for each file
+- Rounds all filled LE and NEE values to 3 decimal places.
+- Saves the processed DataFrame to the specified output folder.
+- Prints success or error messages for each file.

 **8-Loop_gap_fill_gpp.R**

-Steps Performed by reddy_proc() Workflow

-Load AmeriFlux-ERA5 blended CSV files
+- Loads AmeriFlux-ERA5 blended CSV files.
-Convert date and time columns to POSIX format Initialize REddyProc with available site variables Estimate uStar threshold:
+- Converts date and time columns to POSIX format.
-Use default method
+- Initializes REddyProc with available site variables.
+- Estimates uStar threshold:
+  - Uses default method.
-If it fails, apply custom control parameters
+  - If it fails, applies custom control parameters.
-If still NA, assign fallback uStar = 0.1
+  - If still NA, assigns fallback uStar = 0.1.
-Identify and remove problematic years with invalid uStar Reinitialize REddyProc after year removal
+- Identifies and removes problematic years with invalid uStar.
-Gap-fill:
+- Reinitializes REddyProc after year removal.
+- Gap-fills:
-NEE, LE using uStar filtering
+  - NEE and LE using uStar filtering.
-Rg, Tair, and VPD using MDS (without uStar)
+  - Rg, Tair, and VPD using MDS (without uStar).
-Set site latitude, longitude, and timezone using metadata Perform flux partitioning:
+- Sets site latitude, longitude, and timezone using metadata.
+- Performs flux partitioning:
-Nighttime: Reichstein method
+  - Nighttime: Reichstein method.
-Daytime: Lasslop method
+  - Daytime: Lasslop method.
-Export filled variables: NEE_f, LE_f, Tair_f, VPD_f, Rg_f, GPP_DT, Reco_DT, GPP_nt, Reco_nt
+- Exports filled variables: NEE_f, LE_f, Tair_f, VPD_f, Rg_f, GPP_DT, Reco_DT, GPP_nt, Reco_nt.
-Save output to *_fill.csv per site
+- Saves output to `*_fill.csv` per site.

 **9-data_merging.py**